craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[goblin.png]]

 People with a heavy Goblin heritage find themselves in possession of odd preternatural biology.
-The origins of Goblin people in general are shrouded in mystery, but those who live now on Alaturmen have made claims that their ancestors have been "surviving in the soup of the multiverse since before it began".
+The origins of Goblin people in general are shrouded in mystery, but those who live now on Alaturmen make claims that their ancestors have been surviving "in the soup of the multiverse since before it began".
+Goblin people are present throughout Alaturmen in all manner of positions and lifestyles, but the [[Northeastern Central||North-Eastern Territories]] - states such as [[The Kingdom of Prosper]] or the [[Blood Clans]] - host a plurality of Goblin.

 - *Age* You may live up to 60 years.
 - *Weight* You may weigh anywhere from 40 to 350 pounds.